Teaching Probabilistic Logical Reasoning to Transformers: Experiments

 \section{Experiments}

-In this section, we answer the three following questions based on the for both RuleTaker-pro and RuleBERT datasets in Sections~\ref{sec:exp1}, \ref{sec:exp2}, and \ref{sec:transfer}.
-Q1.
-What is the effect of rules in textual format on probabilistic reasoning performance?
-Q2.
-To what extent is the baseline language model improved when using PCT concerning probabilistic reasoning over text and on the intermediate inferred facts?
-Q3.
-Can we transfer the probabilistic reasoning capabilities of the language model when pre-trained with PCT?
-We also present the results of an ablation study to investigate the impact of various metrics, losses, and datasets on our approach.
+In this section, we address four questions using our synthesized RuleTaker-pro and the RuleBERT datasets: \textbf{Q1}.
+How do textual rules affect probabilistic reasoning (\ref{sec:exp1})?
+We will also discuss the baseline results this section. \textbf{Q2}.
+To what extent does the baseline language model improve with PCT concerning probabilistic reasoning and intermediate inferred facts (\ref{sec:exp2})?
+We also include the ablation study to investigate the impact of various losses and datasets on our approach using multiple metrics. \textbf{Q3}.
+Can we transfer the probabilistic reasoning capabilities of the language model when pre-trained with PCT(\ref{sec:transfer})? \textbf{Q4}.
+How do LLMs compare to fine-tuned BERT-based models (\ref{sec:LLMresult})?

-\textbf{Evaluation Metrics.} We use several performance measures following \citeauthor{saeed-etal-2021-rulebert}.
-Binary Accuracy (BA) considers a predicted output as correct if both the ground truth and the predicted probability fall under 50\% or both are more than 50\%.
-The CA25, CA10, and CA1 metrics require the predicted probability to be in a window of $\pm25\%$, $\pm10\%$, and $\pm1\%$ of the ground-truth probability, respectively. \citeauthor{saeed-etal-2021-rulebert} reports CA10 and CA1 only for specific splits of the dataset with isolated rules and reports BA for all depths of reasoning that contain all the rules.
-For the sake of comparison, we also use BA for RuleBERT.
-However, we provide a more extensive evaluation of RuleTaker-pro with all the relevant criteria at all depths.
-We use an additional evaluation metric to measure soft constraint satisfaction, denoted by CS.
-We consider the constraint (defined in Equation~\ref{eqn:constraint1}) to be satisfied if the following inequality holds:
+\textbf{Evaluation Metrics.} We use several performance measures following~\cite{saeed-etal-2021-rulebert}.
+Binary Accuracy (BA) deems predictions correct if ground truth and predicted probability both fall under or over $0.5$.
+The CA25, CA10, and CA1 require the predicted probability to be in a window of $\pm0.25$, $\pm0.10$, and $\pm0.01$ of the ground truth, respectively. \cite{saeed-etal-2021-rulebert} applies CA10 and CA1 metrics to dataset splits with isolated rules, while BA is used for all reasoning depths for datasets involving all the rules.
+For comparison, we use BA for RuleBERT, but we thoroughly evaluate RuleTaker-pro using all relevant criteria.
+We use an extra metric, CS, to measure soft \textbf{Constraint Satisfaction} that deems the constraint (defined in Equation~\ref{eqn:constraint1}) satisfied if the following inequality holds:

 \begin{small}

 \end{small}